-Jo has been Director of IML since the end of 2008.
-She commenced at UTS as a research assistant and casual academic and now has more than 25 years experience in learning and teaching and academic development in higher education.
+Jo is working part-time on learning and teaching projects in the office of the DVC (Education and Students).
+She commenced at UTS as a research assistant and casual academic, became an academic in higher education learning and teaching and was Director of the Institute for Interactive Media and Learning from 2007-2019.
+She has more than 30 years experience in learning and teaching and academic development in higher education.

-She has been a leader of two ALTC/OLT grants, on dissemination of innovations and peer-review of teaching and learning in blended learning environments, and a partner and team member on seven further grants, focused on: leadership for course coordinators; leadership for subject coordinators leading sessional staff teams; leadership of research education coordinators; benchmarking leadership for sessional staff; using threshold concepts and variation theory to improve curriculum; curriculum-led learning space design; and valuing student voices in the future of learning in higher education.
+She was the leader of two ALTC/OLT grants, on dissemination of innovations and peer-review of teaching and learning in blended learning environments, and a partner and team member on seven further grants, focused on: leadership for course coordinators; leadership for subject coordinators leading sessional staff teams; leadership of research education coordinators; benchmarking leadership for sessional staff; using threshold concepts and variation theory to improve curriculum; curriculum-led learning space design; and valuing student voices in the future of learning in higher education.

-Her research interests include academic and professional practice, change in university teaching and phenomenography and variation theory.
+Her research interests include academic practice, change in university teaching learning, and phenomenography and variation theory.

 From 2007-2011 she was a coordinator of the European Association for Research on Learning and Instruction Special Interest Group 9: Phenomenography and Variation Theory.
 She is a member of EARLI, SRHE, HERDSA and ASCILITE.

-She was a regular assessor of OLT citations and awards and assessed applications in other OLT program areas.
+She was a regular assessor of OLT citations and awards and assessed applications in other OLT program areas, and has been on assessment panels for grants and awards at other universities.

-Jo's research interests include academic and professional practice, change in university teaching and phenomenography and variation theory.
+Jo's research interests include academic and professional practice, change in university teaching and learning, and phenomenography and variation theory.

 She has been a leader or partner in a number of OLT grants on academic leadership, curriculum, peer review and dissemination of innovations in higher education.